Skip to content

 Outbound calling means your sales team is taking the initiative and making the first move.
 This typically involves cold calling, a sales strategy where reps reach out to potential customers.

-You’ll know a lead is hot when they’ve engaged with your company several times across social media, have signed up to your mailing list and attended webinars.
+You’ll know a lead is hot when they’ve engaged with your company several times across social media, signed up to your mailing list and attended webinars.
 They might also be a prospect you've called before, and they requested you call them back at a later.

-And if you think outbound cold calling is outdated for SaaS sales.
-Think again!
 54% of technology buyers prefer being contacted by cold call, compared to 40% of buyers in financial services and 50% of purchasing decision-makers in professional services.
 (Rain Group)

 Outbound cold calling strategies and tips!